IanO7/Advanced-Driving-Assistance/README.md

 - The depth map provides per-pixel distance information, allowing the system to understand the 3D structure of the scene.

 ### 2. Object Detection
-- Utilizes a YOLO (You Only Look Once) model to detect objects such as cars, pedestrians, and buses in each frame.
+- Based on `depth_estimation.py`.
+Utilizes a YOLO (You Only Look Once) model to detect objects such as cars, pedestrians, and buses in each frame.
 - Each detected object is assigned a bounding box and a class label.

 ### 3. Object Awareness and Depth-Aware Alerting (Green vs Red Icons)

-- For each detected object, the system follows a two-stage logic (BUT CODE PROCESS IS ALWAYS RED THEN GREEN FOR ALL DRAWING IN MAP/LHS/VISUAL CASES CORRECT TO ACHIEVE BELOW WHEN PRESENTED/VISUALISED):
+- Based on `depth_estimation.py`.
+For each detected object, the system follows a two-stage logic (BUT CODE PROCESS IS ALWAYS RED THEN GREEN FOR ALL DRAWING IN MAP/LHS/VISUAL CASES CORRECT TO ACHIEVE BELOW WHEN PRESENTED/VISUALISED):
   - **Stage 1: Awareness (Green Icon)**
     - If an object (car, bus, truck, or pedestrian) is detected by YOLO/OpenCV, a green icon is shown in the bird’s eye view for that zone.
 This indicates presence only—no distance or depth check is performed, and no alert sound or warning is triggered.
   - **Stage 2: Collision Risk (Red Icon)**